Azure-Samples/Verified-Telemetry-Arduino-Sample/README.md

 ## Setting Up The Sample

-This device sample shows developers how to get started with Verified Telementry for Arduino and how to include Verified Telemetry with your existing Arduino code.
-This guide is for the ESP8266 based NodeMcu development board, however this sample can also be used to setup other arduino based developement board with minor changes descirbed in [Support for other Arduino compatible boards](#compatibility-with-other-boards-and-possible-additions)
+This device sample shows developers how to get started with Verified Telemetry for Arduino and how to include Verified Telemetry with your existing Arduino code.
+This guide is for the ESP8266 based NodeMcu development board, however, this sample can also be used to setup other Arduino based development boards with minor changes described in [Support for other Arduino compatible boards](#compatibility-with-other-arduino-boards)

 ### Prerequisites